Finermeerkat137/svm/README.md

 |12|IFN| If the specified register does not equal the register in operand, set IP to second operand | IFN R1 R4 R5 (if R1 does not equal R4 set IP to R5)
 |13|PUSH| Push number in register to stack| PUSH R1
 |14|POP| Pop number in stack into register | POP R1

+NOTE: To compile, first write the correct ASM, then call `vmasm` on the file to convert it to instructions.
+Then, call `vm` on the instruction file.